vikramjakhr/Resume/interviews.md

 # Top 21 questions people ask at interviews

-My dad gave me this a while back.
-It's basically a list of stuff people commonly ask in interviews.
-Tends to be more focused for larger companies / more business oriented jobs, but it's still something great to think about.

  1. Tell me about yourself
  2. What are your key accomplishments?
  3. Strengths and weaknesses